SagTheo/PP-Card-Game/README.md

 Features to implement:
-    -adding a button that starts the game and allows to play another one - done -adding a counter that tracks the number of wins - done -adding a message when the player wins
+    -adding a button that starts the game and allows to play another one - done -adding a counter that tracks the number of wins - done -adding a message when the player wins - done
-        -and counter++
+        -and counter++ - done
-        -and remove the possibility to click on cards -adding a limited number of attempts before player loses(3) - done -adding a counter that tracks the number of losses - done -adding a message when the player loses(has used all of his attempts) - done
+        -and remove the possibility to click on cards - done -adding a limited number of attempts before player loses(3) - done -adding a counter that tracks the number of losses - done -adding a message when the player loses(has used all of his attempts) - done